Andrei-b11/Automatic-References-For-Electrical-Diagrams/README.md

 ## 📄 License

-This project is open source and available for use and modification.
+This project is open source and available for personal use and modification.
+You are free to:
+- Modify the code for your personal needs
+- Use the software for personal, non-commercial purposes
+- Share modifications with others

+**Restrictions:**
+- This software may not be used for commercial purposes or to generate profit
+- No warranty is provided

 ## 🙏 Acknowledgments